orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Is equivalent ; Can A & B be found on the a line/ray/graph? - Or a particular one

 -  A traversal = copy = compile = .... (compute?)
-- Homotopy equivalence merely as some direction/reversibility constraint on some direction, ignoring additional structure (or incorporating it into the equiv) at the vertices.
-(Could be loosened where certain vertex-equivalences are also part of the homotopy)

 - Induced ignorance/equivalence along arbitrary rays. = Equivalence